 8 Common SRT Myths Busted

-Since its initial creation and subsequent open source release two years ago, the Secure Reliable Transport (SRT) protocol has been steadily gathering momentum within the broadcast and video streaming industries.
-Designed to enable secure and reliable transport of data across unpredictable networks, SRT is particularly optimized for live video streaming and is shaping the future when it comes to easing the transition to IP based solutions.
+Since its initial creation and subsequent open source release four years ago, the Secure Reliable Transport (SRT) protocol has been steadily gathering momentum within the broadcast and video streaming industries.
+Designed to enable secure and reliable transport of data across unpredictable networks, SRT is particularly optimized for live video streaming and is shaping the future when it comes to easing the transition to IP-based solutions.
 In this post we set out to debunk some of the most common myths that continue to surround SRT.
 In no particular order, here they are:

 SRT Myth #1: SRT Is Not Widely Adopted